Reviews

 7) (Computer) In your browser address bar, enter the IP address from your printer WiFi screen, and click Go or press enter.

-Note: The ssid and password are case sensitive!
-Be sure to use correct upper and lower case for your WiFi network settings.
+Note: The ssid and password are case sensitive.
+Make sure you match the upper and lower case exactly for your WiFi network settings.

 10) (Computer) Connect your computer back to your normal WiFi (the SSID you entered above in Connectivity Step 8).